dos1/flow3r-firmware/docs/badge/programming.rst

 allows you to run the Python part of :ref:`st3m` on your local computer, using Python, Pygame and wasmer.

-Currently the simulator supports the display, LEDs, the buttons and some static input values from the accelerometer, gyroscope, temperature sensor and pressure sensor.
+Currently the simulator supports the display, LEDs, the buttons, accelerometer (in 2D) and some static input values from the gyroscope, temperature sensor and pressure sensor.

 It does **not** support any audio API, and in fact currently doesn't even stub out the relevant API methods, so it will crash when attempting to run any Music